clementtech/AiChat/README.md

-Don't ask what is this, I also don't know lol

-Following the random AI Hype Train

-Fine, I think it's a maths AI chat bot for now.
-I think so
+I think this is a cute chat with Ruby-chan

+please be kind when trying it out :D